 Bruneau-Jarbidge Rivers Wilderness

 The Bruneau-Jarbidge Rivers Wilderness is comprised of about 89,996 acres of deep canyons and geological wonderland along the drainages of the Jarbidge and Bruneau River systems.
-Along with the West Fork of the Bruneau and Sheep Creek, the rivers designated Wild and Scenic Rivers for about 90 miles.
+Along with the West Fork of the Bruneau and Sheep Creek, the rivers designated Wild and Scenic in the wilderness area total some 94 miles.

-The Bruneau-Jarbidge Rivers Wilderness is composed mostly of the deep canyons cut into the volcanic materials of the plateau by the erosive force of the rivers.
+The Bruneau-Jarbidge Rivers Wilderness is composed mostly of deep canyons cut into the basalt and rhyolite materials of the plateau by the erosive force of the rivers.
 There are redband trout in the water with a few beaver and river otter living along the surface and bighorn sheep and a bobcat or two inhabiting the walls of the canyons.
 Other than that, it's a pretty barren area.
 Above the canyons is a sagebrush steppe that supports a large population of mle deer and pronghorn antelope, along with the mountain lions and bobcats necessary to keep that population in check.

 Most canyon slopes are covered with bunchgrasses and big sagebrush species.
 The canyon bottoms contain dense rushes, sedges, grasses, poison ivy and stands of Western juniper.